 In areas where bus services have been withdrawn, a number of services have been introduced using taxis or private hire cars.
 These operate to a timetable but you must book your seat in advance.
 Concessionary passes are accepted for free travel, in a similar way to travel by bus.
 Some services use wheelchair-accessible taxis.

 All Cango buses have easy-access, low floor doors, are wheelchair accessible and can pick up people who have mobility problems near to their homes.
-Cango bus services operate around Andover, between Basingstoke and Alresford and between New Milton, Sway and Lymington in the New Forest.
+Cango bus services operate around Andover and between New Milton, Sway and Lymington in the New Forest.
 Concessionary passes are accepted for free travel.

 These services provide door to door transport using specially adapted minibuses.

 Dial a Ride is for people who find it difficult or impossible to use public transport because they are frail or disabled.
 Call & Go is similar but is also available to people whose travel needs are not met by local bus services.
 The minibuses can accommodate wheelchair users and people with walking aids.

-Dial a Ride operates in: Basingstoke & Deane, Eastleigh Borough, Fareham, Gosport, Rushmoor, Test Valley and Winchester districts.
+Dial a Ride operates in: Alton, Andover, Basingstoke, Bishops Waltham, Eastleigh Borough, Fareham, Gosport, Romsey, Rushmoor and Winchester districts.

 Call & Go operates in: East Hampshire, Hart (called “Fleet Link”), Havant and New Forest.

 You may need a little extra help whilst making your journey on public transport.
 It could be, for example, that you have trouble seeing or hearing or you need time to reach your seat.
 If you do not feel comfortable speaking to the driver in front of other people to ask for assistance, you may find it helpful to use a Journey Assistance Card.
 You can print out and use these cards to show the driver, in a discreet way, what help you may need.
 Journey Assistance Cards

 • View a list of local Disabled Friendly Taxis and Private Hire Operators